 One of the NBA’s true marquee players for more than a decade, Dominique Wilkins earned the nickname “Human Highlight Film” with a plethora of spectacular individual plays dating back to his college years at Georgia.
-A member of the NBA All-Rookie Team in 1983, the high-flying 6-foot-8 forward was named to seven All-NBA teams and nine consecutive All-Star squads and is a two-time winner of the NBA Slam-Dunk Championship.
+A member of the NBA All-Rookie Team in 1983, the high-flying 6-foot-8 forward was named to seven All-NBA teams, nine consecutive All-Star squads and is a two-time winner of the NBA Slam Dunk Contest.

-He entered the 1982 NBA Draft after his junior year and was selected by the Utah Jazz with the third overall pick.
-He refused to sign with the Jazz, however, and was dealt in September, 1982 to the Atlanta Hawks for John Drew, Freeman Williams and cash.
-Wilkins was an instant hit for the Hawks, averaging 17.5 ppg as a rookie.
-He came back in his second season with an average of 21.6 ppg, starting a remarkable streak in which he would average above 20 points per contest for 11 consecutive seasons.
+Wilkins entered the 1982 NBA Draft after his junior year and was selected by the Utah Jazz with the third overall pick.
+He refused to sign with the Jazz, however, and was dealt in September, 1982 to Atlanta for John Drew, Freeman Williams and cash.
+Wilkins was an instant hit for the Hawks, averaging 17.5 points as a rookie.
+He came back in his second season with an average of 21.6, starting a remarkable streak in which he would average above 20 points per contest for 11 consecutive seasons.

 Wilkins was instrumental to the Hawks’ success in the late 1980s as the club recorded 50 wins in four straight seasons from 1985-86 to 1988-89.
 During that span, he poured in more than 30 points per game twice, and for the four years combined he averaged 29.1 ppg.
 In 1988 he also scored 29 points in 30 minutes of action in the All-Star Game.
 In the postseason, he averaged 31.2 points and despite the Hawks narrowly missing out on reaching the Eastern Conference Finals after losing to the Boston Celtics by a mere two points in Game 7 of the conference semifinals, he gained more respect as a result of his epic battle with Larry Bird.